Online Reporting System RCRAInfo

 Additional Reporting Requirements (additional waste reports)

-Episodic generation: CT allows for CESQGs or SQGs to have one episodic event, planned or unplanned, per calendar year.
+Episodic generation: Connecticut allows for CESQGs or SQGs to have one episodic event, planned or unplanned, per calendar year.
 Generators who notify DEEP 30 days before a planned event or 72 hours after an unplanned event may maintain their generator category.
 Requirements for CESQGs and SQGs experiencing an episodic event include:

 • An active EPA ID